astropy/astropy/docs/nddata/convolution.rst

     result = convolve(image, kernel)

-The input images and kernels should be Numpy arrays with either both 1, 2, or 3 dimensions (and the number of dimensions should be the same for the image and kernel).
+The input images and kernels should be lists or Numpy arrays with either both 1, 2, or 3 dimensions (and the number of dimensions should be the same for the image and kernel).
 The result is a Numpy array with the same dimensions as the input image.

 The ``convolve`` function takes an optional ``boundary=`` argument describing how to perform the convolution at the edge of the array.
 The values for ``boundary`` can be: